 garnett

-To shred and separate waste textile fibers, such as old rags, so they can be reprocessed into new yarn.
+Garnett (verb) means to shred and separate waste textile fibers, such as old rags, so they can be reprocessed into new yarn.
+Example: “The mill garnetted the leftover scraps before feeding them into the carding machine.”

-How to Use Garnett
+How to use garnett

 Learner’s notesIn plain EnglishA textile-industry term for shredding waste fabric back into raw fiber, or the machine that does it.

-Word Forms
+Word forms

 garnetted past tense, garnetts plural, garnetts singular

-Fill the Gap
+Fill the gap

 Can you complete this real example?